nuxeo-sandbox/nuxeo-tools-cloudformation/README.md

   - `ssh ubuntu@IP_ADDRESS`
 - Monitor the script progress by tailing the installation log file:
   - `tail -F /var/log/nuxeo_install.log`
-- Once you see "Nuxeo Installation Script Complete", refresh the webpage and you should see the Nuxeo setup Wizard.
+- Once you see "Nuxeo Installation Script Complete", refresh the webpage and you should see the Nuxeo setup wizard.

 ## About Nuxeo